Felipevn/Felipevn/README.md

 ### Hi there 👋

+ I've been playing with pyhton and machine learning for some time and this is to show some of the things I've done.

 <!--
 **Felipevn/Felipevn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.